jbdelhommeau/gitlab-ci-node/README.md

 # gitlab-ci-node
-Runner node for Gitlab Continuous Integration with grunt, gulp and bower installed in global
+Runner node for Gitlab Continuous Integration with lastest version of grunt, gulp, bower and yarn installed in global.

 # Current Node version supported:
 - 0.12.x